jhumelsine/jhumelsine.github.io/_posts/2025-04-15-humble-object.md

 What’s the true nature of a flaky test?
 When it passes, is it representing the true nature of the software being tested or is it a false positive?
 When it fails, does the code really have an error or is it a false negative?

 A failing flaky test can abort a CI/CD pipeline build delaying delivery.
 When that happens, we often start the pipeline again, hoping that all of the flaky tests will pass.
 I’ve done this myself.
+Have we really confirmed that the code works, or are we just trying to find a workaround for something that's preventing us from delivering our code?

 If the implementation is flaky enough exhibit inconsistent behaviors in our tests, what’s to prevent the same code from exhibiting inconsistent behaviors in production?

 While the Humble Object Pattern won’t be a panacea curing all flaky tests, it can probably provide quite a bit of relieve.
-In the [Semaphore with Suril](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html#the-semaphore), I mused several possibly approaches before stumbling upon the Humble Object Pattern.
+In the [Semaphore with Suril](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html#the-semaphore), I had mused several possibly approaches before stumbling upon the Humble Object Pattern.
 I was contemplating multiple Threads, forced Timeouts, etc. I can almost guarantee that a non-Humble Object Pattern test would have been flaky.

 # Summary
 Most code is testable — until it isn’t.
 GUIs, APIs, random numbers, clock time: they fight back.
 The Humble Object pattern is a reminder that good design cares about your tests too.